GalKJ/Scene/README.md

 ## The site

 Currently built in html and css and incorperating a ticket purchase widget the site is clear and explains the events core priciples and rules.
 We are planning to expand to a multi page JavaScript powered dynamic site with photographic content.
-The site can viewed by following this link
+The site can viewed by following this link https://d0g3bl2.github.io/Scene/ to the github pages deployment.

 ## The event